Shadow Cones: A Generalized Framework for Partial Order Embeddings: Experiments

-On large datasets (Noun, MCG, and Hearst), we compare the half-space cones against the baselines. \autoref{tab:all_exp} shows the results.
-In all experiments, umbral cones with $\mathcal{S}$-infinity consistently outperform the baselines for all non-basic-edge percentages.
-Umbral cones with $\mathcal{S}$-infinity also outperform penumbral cones with $\mathcal{S}$-horocycle.
-This is likely because $\mathcal{S}$-horocycle has a height limit while $\mathcal{S}$-infinity does not.
-Finally, we visualize one of our trained embeddings: Umbral-$\mathcal{S}$-infinity on Mammals, in \autoref{fig:mammal_vis}.
+On large datasets (WordNet Noun, MCG, and Hearst), we compare shadow cones in the Poincar\'e half-space against the baseline, as shown in \autoref{tab:all_exp}.
+In all experiments, umbral-half-space cones consistently outperform the baselines and penumbral-half-space cones for all non-basic-edge percentages.
+This is likely because penumbral-half-space has a height limit while umbral-half-space does not.
+Finally, we visualize one of our trained embeddings: Umbral-half-space on Mammals, in \autoref{fig:mammal_vis}.
 The points represent taxonomic names, with blue edges indicating basic relations.
-It's noteworthy that the embedding naturally organizes nodes into clusters, roughly corresponding to families.
-The depth of nodes within these clusters may be interpreted as taxonomic ranks, such as the Canidae family to the German Shepherd species.
+It's noteworthy that the learnt embedding naturally organizes points into clusters, roughly corresponding to families.
+The depth of points within these clusters may be interpreted as taxonomic ranks, such as the Canidae family to the German Shepherd species.
+Our code is available on github \footnote{\url{https://github.com/ydtydr/ShadowCones}}.